kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/SunflowerClassNotes.md

 ### Recap for March 19th

-{% include zakviewer.html Name="2022-03-21 Untitled-103 on Scratch" ID="https://scratch.mit.edu/projects/654714163/" caption="Student N continued working on his Ghost Catch Game.
+{% include zakviewer.html Name="2022-03-21 Untitled-103" ID="https://scratch.mit.edu/projects/654714163/" caption="Student N continued working on his Ghost Catch Game.
 He made it so that if you click the ghost, his hands go up and music plays." %}

 {% include imgur.html title="" ID="https://i.imgur.com/wyNzDIB.png" caption="Today's focus was using conditions, like if distance to abu > 200, or if touching DOT or touching Ghost.
 His eye lit up when he realized the difference between and and or!" width="" height="" spacer="" %}